 LAB MEDIA: Figure 2 E and 3 G. Video Editor: Zoom in on 2 E and 3 G.

 The positive control is Salmonella enterica serovar Typhimurium LT2 at 17,000 colony forming units per reaction and the no template control, or NTC, is molecular grade water [1].
-The NTC well has a blank T-max and an anneal temperature of less than 83 degrees Celsius on the LAMP instrument panel [2].
+The NTC well has a blank T-max and an anneal temperature of less than 83 degrees Celsius on the LAMP instrument panel [2], and blank T-max and blank anneal temperature in LAMP software.

 LAB MEDIA: Figure 2 E and 3 G. Video Editor: Zoom in on the tables in the photographs.